andandandand/visibility-graphs-of-brain-tumor-interfaces/README.md

 Mathematica code to produce visibility graphs in **"Tumor Growth in the Brain: Complexity and Fractality"** by Miguel Martín-Landrove, Antonio Brú, Antonio Rueda-Toicen & Francisco Torres-Hoyos, to appear in Springer's "The Fractal Geometry of the Brain", editor: Antonio Di Ieva.

-We propose the use of a solution of the Travelling Salesman Problem to define an ordering of distances from the mass center of the tumor.
+We propose the use of a solution of the Travelling Salesman Problem to define an ordering of walks from the center of mass of the tumor.
 This ordering is used to produce a synthetic "time" series from which the Hurst exponent can be calculated.
 The visibility graph of the tumor's interface is also produced accoding to this ordering.

 ###MMA code author: Antonio Rueda-Toicen###
 **antonio "dot" rueda "dot" toicen [ at ] gmail "dot" com**